josuneha/AzureBigData-analytics/Hands-on lab/Before the HOL - Big data and visualization.md

     - Secure transfer required: Disabled

-    - Subscription: Select the subscription you are using for this hands-on lab
+    - Subscription: Select the subscription you are using for this hands-on lab.

-    - Resource Group: Select the same resource group you created at the beginning of this lab
+    - Resource Group: Select the same resource group you created at the beginning of this lab.

     - Virtual networks: Disabled

     ![Complete the Azure storage account creation form with the options as outlined above.](media/azure-storage-create-blade.png)

-4. Select **Create** to finish and submit
+4. Select **Create** to finish and submit.

 ### Task 5: Retrieve Azure Storage account information and create container

 You will need to have the Azure Storage account name and access key when you create your Azure Databricks cluster during the lab.
 You will also need to create storage containers in which you will store your flight and weather data files.

-1. From the side menu in the Azure portal, choose **Resource groups**, then enter your resource group name into the filter box, and select it from the list
+1. From the side menu in the Azure portal, choose **Resource groups**, then enter your resource group name into the filter box, and select it from the list.

-2. Next, select your lab Azure Storage account from the list
+2. Next, select your lab Azure Storage account from the list.

     ![Select the lab Azure Storage account from within your lab resource group](media/select-azure-storage-account.png)